pmbrull/open-stats/README.md

-# open-stats
+# Open Stats

-Discover and share the stats of your OpenSource project!
+Discover and share the KPIs of your OpenSource project!